JanssenProject/home/development.md

 ## Setup your workspace

+#### Minimal software requirements

+Most basic tools required are
+- `git`  : To clone and manage the inav code repository
+- `java` : Java to run maven and build.
+Needs Java 1.8 or above
+- `mvn`  : latest maven
+- Other tools like IDE etc can be of your choice

 Setting up your workspace is as easy as cloning Janssen module repository from Github.
 You can clone the repository of the module that you intend to work on.

 Here, we are going ahead with Janssen auth server module.